 - Get a flood add-on or comprehensive insurance—especially if you rent a home in Texas or are on a first-floor unit.
 Flood and storm damage to your things are not covered under renter’s policies

-4. Renter’s Insurance Can Help You Move Out
+4. It Can Help You Move Out of a Damaged Rental

 You could even move somewhere new if you prefer.
 Especially if you have to break your lease because the damage is so bad that you can’t return.

-5. It Could Be Required in Your Rental Agreement
+5. It May Be Required in Your Rental Agreement

 Know your policy terms well.
 If anything ever happens, you’ll understand why you need renters insurance coverage to help.